-But, it will probably take weeks of continues work on your posture before you have really noticeable improvements.
+But, it will probably take weeks of continues work on your posture before you see noticeable improvements.

 To fully “correct” your head posture it could take months and if your problem is severe it could take many months.

-But as a way of encouraging you, I would say that once you have admitted you have a problem and commit to change for the better, then you are already on the right track 🙂
+But as a way of encouraging you, I would say that once you have admitted to having a problem and commit to change for the better, then you are already on the right track 🙂

 Negative Effects Of Forward Head Posture